lightningtgc/material-refresh/README.md

 > Mobile only

-Not impact the structure of sites
+It's not impact the structure of sites.

 ## Types and preview